henry2004y/minimal_test/_posts/2021-02-11-CommandLine.md

 ---

 When using properly, command line is often the easiest and fastest way to get tasks done, even though the same thing can be also accomplished in other ways like using Python, Perl, etc..
 Many useful little tricks can be found on the internet.
-I will collect some of them here.
+I have collected some of them here.

+---

 * `scp` with regular expression